 Byblos: 7,000 Years in One Coastal Town

-A visit to Byblos (known locally as Jbeil) is like walking through 7,000 years of human history.
-As a UNESCO World Heritage site, it holds a strong claim to being one of the world’s oldest continuously inhabited cities.
-This is where precursors to the modern alphabet were developed, cementing its importance in world history.
+A visit to Byblos Lebanon (known locally as Jbeil) is like walking through 7,000 years of human history.
+As a UNESCO World Heritage site, it holds a strong claim to being one of the world’s oldest continuously inhabited cities and is one of the premier coastal Beirut attractions.

-The charm hits immediately.
-Travelers describe its atmosphere as reminiscent of an Adriatic seaside town.
-The core experience involves wandering through the beautifully restored medieval souk with cobblestone alleys and artisan shops, then exploring the rich archaeological site including a formidable Crusader castle, Phoenician temples, and a Roman theater.
-The journey culminates at the picturesque ancient harbor where colorful fishing boats bob in turquoise water, lined with excellent seafood restaurants—the perfect setting to end your day of exploration.
+The core experience involves wandering through the beautifully restored medieval souk.
+Explore the rich archaeological site including a formidable Crusader castle, Phoenician temples, and a Roman theater.
+The journey culminates at the picturesque ancient harbor.
+If you fall in love with the town, consider checking into one of the best boutique hotels in Byblos for an overnight stay.

 beirut attractions a complete guide to lebanons capital 6